DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 A 'hypermedium' must therefore be understood as a federating medium, not an assimilating or transformative one.
-It is an 'archi-medium' or 'medium of media', '*home to all*', an interart, a technological meeting place 'where the art forms of theater, opera and dance meet, interact and integrate with the media of cinema, television, video and the new technologies'.[^56] This welcoming attitude is reflected in the
+It is an 'archi-medium' or 'medium of media', *home to all*, an interart, a technological meeting place 'where the art forms of theater, opera and dance meet, interact and integrate with the media of cinema, television, video and the new technologies'.[^56] This welcoming attitude is reflected in the